 Exams and Tests for Costochondritis

-Costochondritis does not lend itself to diagnosis by tests.
+There is no specific test for diagnosing costochondritis.
 Personal history and a physical exam are the mainstays of diagnosis.
 However, tests are sometimes used to rule out other conditions that can have similar symptoms but are more dangerous, such as heart disease.

 - The doctor will seek to reproduce tenderness over the affected rib joints, usually over the fourth to sixth ribs in costochondritis, and over the second to third ribs in Tietze syndrome.
 In costochondritis with unknown causes, there is no significant swelling of costochondral joints.